Stone Benchtop Cost Guide Australia 2026 — Builder Pricing

 What’s the cheapest way to reduce stone benchtop cost without compromising quality?

-Consolidate stone procurement across multiple projects, lock in slab selection early to avoid premium rush charges, choose simpler edge profiles, and use a procurement coordinator who can negotiate factory-direct pricing.
-Combined, these moves regularly cut 25–35% off the headline quote.
+Consolidate procurement across multiple projects, lock in slab selection early, choose simpler edge profiles, and use a procurement coordinator.

 Get a Stone Benchtop Quote

-If you're costing a project and want a transparent, itemised quote on stone benchtops — engineered, marble, granite, porcelain, or quartzite — SupplyNet can supply, fabricate, and deliver across Australia.
-Request a stone procurement assessment and we'll review your drawings and return pricing within 3 business days.
+If you’re costing a project and want a transparent, itemised quote on stone benchtops — SupplyNet can supply, fabricate, and deliver across Australia.
+Request a stone procurement assessment and we’ll review your drawings and return pricing within 3 business days.